-The vice president of external campuses and graduate services administers the graduate studies program and chairs the Graduate Council.
+The vice president of academic affairs administers the graduate studies program and chairs the Graduate Council.
 The Graduate Council is responsible for all policies and procedures related to the graduate program.
 The Graduate Council implements policies, determines admissions standards, hears student appeals and sets the graduate curricula.

 Responsibilities of the Student

 The graduate student accepts full responsibility for knowing and fulfilling all the general and specific regulations and requirements for admission to graduate standing and for completing the chosen program of study.
 For that reason, it is imperative that the incoming student be familiar with all graduate regulations contained in this catalog, thus enabling the student to complete requirements on schedule and in the manner required.
 The University and the Graduate Admissions Committee reserve the right to refuse admission or continuation to any student whose admission or continued enrollment is deemed to be undesirable.

 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 They are as follows: